GAA’s oversight for automobile damage appraisal covers a number of aspects, including standards, procedures and quality control.

 To verify that the appraisers respect the defined standards and procedures, GAA created a quality control service.

-GAA quality controllers audit appraisal files before, during and after repairs.
+GAA quality controllers audit appraisal files before and during repairs.
 If they note a deficiency, they recommend the necessary corrective measures to the appraiser and to the insurer.

-Do you wish to make a complaint about a GAA-qualified automobile damage appraiser?
+Make a complaint about a GAA-qualified automobile damage appraiser+

-Please note that a GAA-qualified appraiser is someone who holds a Certificate of Qualification as an automobile damage appraiser issued by GAA.
+Please note that a GAA-qualified appraiser is someone who holds a Certificate of Qualification in automobile damage appraisal issued by GAA.

 The Complaints Officer: